 Of course, there are important national variations.
-The HPS book finds that Norway and Finland have been less caught up in the secular tendencies to greater stratification and inequity.
-This is not only because policy in those national systems is less neo-liberal in character but because government has succeeded in partly cushioning the secular tendencies to Bourdieu-ian bifurcation that are triggered by enrolment growth itself.
+High Participation Systems of Higher Education finds that Norway and Finland have been less caught up in the secular tendencies to greater stratification and inequity.
+This is not only because policy in those national systems is less neo-liberal in character but because government has succeeded in partly cushioning the secular tendencies to Bourdieuian bifurcation that are triggered by enrolment growth itself.
 Determined efforts are made to ensure that all universities are equivalent in social value.